Food Quality is crucial for Good Health

 If we think about it, the past few decades has seen mankind succumbing to ever more diseases and all the while the quality of our food has diminished alarmingly, not a coincidence surely.
 We are all aware that smoking brings on numerous diseases, now we must realise that eating cheap poor quality food brings even more of them upon us.

-These days 'we' are concerned about nutrition but we should be at least equally concerned about waste, it's disposal of course but more importantly about reducing our intake.
+These days 'we' are concerned about nutrition (Learn what that is really about!) but we should be at least equally concerned about waste, it's disposal of course but more importantly about reducing our intake.
 Google "orange 1950 nutrition" and see how many others are alarmed about the deteriorating quality of produce.
 The thing no one seems to appreciate is that if for example, assuming the 1950 orange was 50 parts good nutrition and 50 parts waste (acids and substances that are not beneficial to our bodies), then today's orange with it's 1/7th nutritional content (best case scenario) contains 93 parts waste - and we have to eat 7 of them to get the same nutrition that we might have got from one in 1950.
-So now we take on board 650 parts of waste along with the 50 parts nutrition and our body systems aren't equipped to deal with the elimination of that volume.
+So now along with the 50 parts of nutrition we might have been expecting to get, we take on board 650 parts of waste instead of the 50 parts that came with the 1950 orange and our body systems aren't designed to deal with the elimination of that volume.
 It was hardly likely to deal with the 50 parts in 1950 either but certainly has no hope now.
-Interestingly, one guy in 1950 was lamenting that the oranges then couldn't compare with the 1925 oranges that he could remember!!
-Ad infinitum I guess.
-Anyway, the huge influx of waste that we ingest with today's modern foods directly or indirectly influences the development of all of the myriad of diseases that we succumb to.
+Interestingly, one guy in 1950 was lamenting that the oranges then, couldn't compare with the 1925 oranges that he could remember!!
+Ad infinitum?
+Anyway, the huge influx of waste that we ingest with today's modern foods directly or indirectly influences the development of all of the myriad of diseases to which we succumb.

 This raises another interesting point, we are taught that ancient civilisations, Mayans, Incas and even the Romans, all depended on irrigation to provide food for their burgeoning centralised populations and it is assumed that they died out because the rains failed and they weren't able to irrigate.
 What if that wasn't the case, it seems likely that after hundreds of years of irrigating the same plots of land, the nutrition delivered wasn't enough to sustain life and they died of nutritional starvation in green (pale green by then) fields of plenty.